Big Bend Overview

 Because of the heat we did our hikes in the early mornings and mixed that up with some Jeeping on the off road trails.
 This allowed us to take the dogs some of the time as they are not allowed on the trails in the national park.
 Our top 3 4 hiking trails were:

 In addition to the great hiking, off roading and scenic drives we did some incredible zip lining and a trip to Boquillas Del Carmen Mexico which was a very unique experience.
 Boquillas is known as one of the safest border crossings into Mexico… and the crossing is done by rowboat!
-Yes, after briefly going through US customs, you take a short trail down to the river. $10 gets you a round trip passage across the Rio Grand with a captain to row you on the very short crossing.
+Yes, after briefly going through US customs, you take a short trail down to the river. $10 gets you a round-trip passage across the Rio Grande with a captain to row you on the very short crossing.
 Riding the burros (donkey) into town with your personal escort was awesome, along with lunch and a cocktail with new friends at one of the two restaurants in town.
 A definite “must do” when you visit Big Bend!

 Keep in mind that this is a desert area and for the most part has been unaltered from its pure form.
 Don’t expect modern chain restaurants and hotels.
 But this is one of the things that makes it special… and speaking of food, we did find a few places we especially enjoyed: